tonyganch/gonzales-pe/doc/AST-Description.md

 Content can be other nodes or CSS source.

-In case `info` parameter was `true` when the stylesheet was parsed, the node includes info object.
-Now it only contains the token number and token's line number, but in the future there will be more information:
+In case `needInfo` parameter was `true`, the node includes info object.
+It contains token's index number and token's line number:

     [{ ln: ln, tn: tn }, <- info object
      'token type',       <- required